CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: Introduction

 The construction of radio interferometers with large mapping speeds (combining field of view and sensitivity) has led to a proliferation of radio transient detections in recent years.
 The detection of a large population of fast radio bursts (FRBs) through untargeted surveys (e.g.~\citet{CHIMEFRB2021}) has led to many insights into this mysterious source class, but most instruments lack sensitivity to the widest and most highly scattered (timescales $\gtrsim 100$\,ms) bursts.

-Radio transients associated with compact objects span a broad range in the pulse width -- luminosity phase space (Figure~\ref{fig:transient_ps}).
+Radio transients associated with compact objects span a broad range in the burst width -- luminosity phase space (Figure~\ref{fig:transient_ps}).
 FRBs and pulsars lie in the short-duration ($\sim$ms) region of the phase space, with FRBs occupying the extreme luminosity end.
 At much longer timescales ($\sim$minutes to days), emissions associated with active galactic nuclei (AGNs), gamma-ray bursts (GRBs) and X-ray binaries (XRBs) are observed.
 However, only a handful of transients have been observed at $\sim$seconds duration, leaving a large gap in phase space.
-One of the reason for a dearth of second timescale transients has been primarily due to two technological limitations: the lack of gain stability of radio telescopes at these timescales for time-domain searches due to radio frequency interference (RFI) and bright sources transiting through sidelobes, and the computational challenge of doing image plane searches at very high (seconds) time resolution.
-However, recent advances in technology have allowed telescopes like the MeerKAT, Murchison Widefield Array (MWA), Canadian Hydrogen Intensity Mapping Experiment (CHIME), Australian Square Kilometer Array Pathfinder (ASKAP) and the LOw Frequency ARray (LOFAR) to detect second-duration radio transients over the past few years.
+One of the reasons for a dearth of second timescale transients has been primarily due to two technological limitations: the lack of gain stability of radio telescopes at these timescales for time-domain searches due to radio frequency interference (RFI) and bright sources transiting through sidelobes, and the computational challenge of doing image plane searches at very high (seconds) time resolution.
+However, recent advances in technology have allowed telescopes like the MeerKAT, Murchison Widefield Array (MWA), Canadian Hydrogen Intensity Mapping Experiment (CHIME), Australian Square Kilometre Array Pathfinder (ASKAP) and the LOw Frequency ARray (LOFAR) to detect second-duration radio transients over the past few years.
 These mostly include long-period pulsar-like transients (LPTs) with pulse widths ranging from few hundreds of milliseconds to few tens of seconds~\citep[e.g. see][]{Hurley-Walker2022,Hurley-Walker2023,Caleb2022,Caleb2024,Dong2024,de_Ruiter2024}\footnote{Full list of all-known LPTs with references can be found here: \url{https://lpt.mwa-image-plane.cloud.edu.au/published/tables/1}}.

-The nature of progenitors of these transients is still unknown, with some observations suggesting a neutron star/magnetar origin while other systems comprising of magnetized white dwarf or interacting white dwarfs in binary orbits.
-Detailed follow-up observations and more detections of such long-period transients are needed to understand this new class of sources.
+The sources of these transients are still unknown, with some observations suggesting a neutron star/magnetar origin while other systems seem to be comprised of magnetized white dwarfs or interacting white dwarfs in binaries.
+Detailed follow-up observations and more detections of such LPTs are needed to understand this new class of sources.